bradbell/xrst/test_rst/toml_file.rst

 project_directory
 =================
+This *project_directory* can be an absolute path, or a path relative to the location where :ref:`xrst <run_xrst-name>` is run.
 All of the other directories are specified relative to this directory.
-This can be an absolute path, or a path relative to the location where :ref:`xrst <run_xrst-name>` is run.
+The other directories may have ``../`` in their specifications; i.e., they do not need to be sub-directories of the project directory.

 .. meta::
    :keywords: html_directory